linked-art/linked.art/docs/model/conservation/index.md

 ts.begin_of_the_begin = "2019-01-01T00:00:00Z"
 ts.end_of_the_end = "2023-12-31T23:59:59Z"
 top.timespan = ts
-top.referred_to_by = vocab.Description(content="Operation Night Watch is the biggest and most wide-ranging ever study of Rembrandt’s most famous painting.
-The project started in summer 2019 and is being carried out in full view of the visiting public, in a specially designed glass chamber.")
+top.referred_to_by = vocab.Description(content="Operation Night Watch is the biggest and most wide-ranging ever study of Rembrandt’s most famous painting.")
 ```